10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Total consideration$6,682

-The preliminary allocation of the purchase price to assets acquired and liabilities assumed was based on the fair value of such assets and liabilities as of the acquisition date.
+The allocation of the purchase price to assets acquired and liabilities assumed was based on the fair value of such assets and liabilities as of the acquisition date.

 Asset Acquisition